 In the event of a large-scale power outage occurring unpredictably in the wake of overwhelming demand for electricity, the University will cancel classes as follows.
-Classes will be resumed in the 1st Period of the day following the restoration of electric power.
+Classes will be resumed in the first period of the day following the restoration of electric power.

-- If a large-scale power outage occurs during a class period (1st-7th periods): Remain calmly inside the classroom until the situation is under control.
+- If a large-scale power outage occurs during a class period (Periods 1 7): Remain calm and stay inside the classroom until the situation is under control.
 All classes scheduled for the rest of the day will be cancelled. - 2) If a large-scale power outage occurs outside a class period: All classes scheduled for the day will be cancelled.